repafa/black_widow/README.md

 I am not responsible for your actions.
 Be aware that if many users use a program like this on one website then it could take a site down like a distributed denial of service attack.

+I will continue to update the code and make it better later on.
 If you have any questions about my program or want to provide suggestions, please email me at black.widow.git@gmail.com